GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 date 	|1.
 This field should meet the character limit/restrictions<br><br> Note: Date field allows current date and also any date in past/future |	1.
 DATE field in unexpected format.
 Expects YYYYMMDD notice_type	|	1.
 This field is required where applicable |	1.
 Opportunity type is required zip|	NA |NA classcod	|1.
 This field is required where applicable<br><br>     2.If a wrong classification code is given, then the service throws an error | 1.
-PSC code is required <br><br> 2.
+Product Service Code is a required field <br><br> 2.
 This opportunity cannot be published.
 Classification Code provided did not match expected codes. naics		|NA |  NAICS code is required offadd| Not Used|	NA officeid	|1.
 This field is required<br><br> 2.
 If an invalid officeid is given, then service throws an error<br><br> 3.
 If user does not have access to an office but is trying to make a submission to that office, then the service throws an error<br><br>	|1.
 Contracting Office is required<br><br> 2.
 Invalid officeid provided<br><br> 3.
 UnAuthorized Credentials.
 This may be the JWT issue or Role management issue.
 Please check subject	|	1.
 This field is required where appicable 	|1. $.data.title: is missing but it is required solnbr|	1.
 This field is required where applicable<br><br>  2.
-If submitting a notice with same solnbr number, then system throws an error <br><br>3.
+If submitting a notice with a duplicabe solnbr, then system throws an error <br><br>3.
 If solnbr is in invalid format, then service throws an error<br><br>4.
-If solicitation & ntype combination is not matched, then service throws an error|	1.
+If solnbr & ntype combination is not matched, then service throws an error <br><br> |	1.
 Notice Id is required <br><br>2.
 Notice Id for the selected opportunity type already exists <br><br>3.
 Notice Id can only contain 128 characters from the following set: a-z A-Z 0-9 - _ ( ) { } with no spaces <br><br>4.
-Opportunity not found with given solicitation number and ntype ntype	 |1.
+Opportunity not found with given solicitation number and ntype <br><br>5.
+Notice ID must be unique based on selected notice type ntype	 |1.
 When user tries to convert a notice and the solicitation number/ntype do not match the notice, then the service throws an error<br><br>  2.
 This field accepts only valid values listed.
 If invalid values are provided, then system throws an error.
 Also, if all the required field is given and this field is not given then service throws an error    |1.
 Opportunity not found with given solicitation number and ntype<br><br> 2.
 Invalid NTYPE value provided awdnbr|	1.
 This field is required where applicable|	1.
 Award Details Section - Contract Award Number is a required field donbr	|1.
 This field is required where applicable<br><br> 2.
 If value provided does not meet the character limit/restrictions, then service throws an error|	1.
 Award Details Section - Task/Delivery Order Number is required field<br><br> 2.
 Award Details Section - Task/Delivery Order Number - Please enter a valid number awdamt|	 	1.
 This field is required where applicable<br><br> 2.
 If an invalid integer values is given, then service throws an error 	|1.
 Award Details Section - Amount is a required field<br><br> 2.
 Award Details Section - Please enter valid integer for Amount Field linenbr|	NA	|NA awddate	|	1.
-This field should meet the character limit/restrictions (Note: Date field allows current date and also any date in past/future)<br><br> 2.
-This field is required where applicable|	1.
+This field should meet the character limit/restrictions <br><br> 2.
+This field is required where applicable <br><br> 3.
+Date cannot be in the past|	1.
 DATE field in unexpected format.
 Expects YYYYMMDD<br><br> 2.
 Award Details Section - Contract Award Date is required field <br><br> 3.
-Award Details Section - Contract Award Date provided is in an invalid format stauth|	 Both foja & stauth values will be given under stauth in legacy |	NA respdate|	1.
+Award Details Section - Contract Award Date provided is in an invalid format <br><br>4.
+Award date provided is in the past. <br><br> 5.Contract Award Date set would result in inactive date being in the past. stauth|	 1.
 This field is required where applicable <br><br> 2.
+This field accepts only valid values listed.
+If invalid values are provided, then system throws an error.|	1.
+Contract Award Number is a required field <br><br>2.
+Invalid Authority Fields, please refer to Contract Opportunities SOAP Web Service Tech Document valid authority fields respdate|	1.
+This field is required where applicable <br><br> 2.
 This date cannot be in past; has to be in future.
 If the given date is in past, then system throws errors 	| 1.
 DATE field in unexpected format.
 Expects YYYYMMDD<br><br> 2.
 This opportunity cannot be published.
 Response date provided is in the past<br><br> 3.
 This opportunity cannot be published.
 Response Date cannot exceed 5 years from current date <br><br> 4.
 One of Response date or Archive date is required <br><br> 5.
 One of Response date or Archive date is required archdate|	1.
 This field is required where applicable.
 Note user may receive "Auto 30 <br><br> 2.
 This date cannot be current or in past; has to be in future|	1.
 DATE field in unexpected format  Expects YYYYMMDD<br><br> 2.
 This opportunity cannot be published.
 Archive date provided is in the past. <br><br> 3.
-One of Response date or Archive date is required awardee	|	NA|	NA awardee_duns|	NA|	NA contact	|	1.
+One of Response date or Archive date is required awardee	|	NA|	NA awardee_duns|	1.
+Must provide a valid DUNS|	1.
+Unique Entity Identifier (duns) is invalid. contact	|	1.
 This field is required where applicable	|1.
 Primary Contact is Required desc| 	1.
 This field is required where applicable.|	1.
 Description is required link|	NA	| NA